Yellow backpack overflowing with school supplies in yellow, orange, mint green

 Notes

-Starting the year with good note taking can really help you get your feet off the ground.
+Starting the year with good note-taking can really help you get your feet off the ground.
 One thing that can help is redoing your notes when you get home.
 At school, take notes in your classes in order to get down all of the information.
 Then, when you get home, rewrite your notes to make them organized and to help you process all the information.
 You should also make your notes fit your learning style.
-If you are more visual, add drawings (or print out images!).
+If you're more visual, add drawings (or print out images!).
 For those who learn better through audio, record your notes on your phone.

 Studying

 One of the hardest things about beginning a new school year is getting back into studying, especially if the information is not immediately useful.
-If your study habits are not the best, then there will be no benefiting from it.
+If your study habits aren't the best, then there will be no benefit from it.
 There’s a reason why cramming the night before a test doesn’t work!
 But there are some ways to make it more bearable.
-You can study with friends (as long as you have the clear intention of reviewing).
+You can study with friends (as long as you have a clear intention of reviewing).
 If you all get together and goof around for an hour, then all you've done is waste time.
-But working with people makes it easier to go over the information, because there's someone to hold you accountable.
+But working with people makes it easier to go over the information because there's someone to hold you accountable.
 In addition, you could find a way to link the material to a hobby.
 If you like music, make a melody out of an important phrase.
-Or if you like baking, you can build a recipe around a certain topic.
+Or if you like baking, you could build a recipe around a certain topic.

 Lastly, do not procrastinate.
 This may seem very simple, but everybody faces a myriad of distractions every day.
-It is all too easy to get swept away in the busyness of today, but it is vital to not let your studies be pushed under the rug.
-Think about it this way: if Netflix is asking if you are still there, it's probably time to hit the books.
+It's all too easy to get swept away in the busyness of life, but it's vital not to push your studies under the rug.
+Think about it this way: If Netflix is asking if you're still there, it's probably time to hit the books.

-Hopefully these tips will be helpful in kicking off a new school year and starting off on the right foot!
+We hope all these tips will help you start the new school year on the right foot!
 Looking for other student advice?
-Find study tips and more in our Majors and Academics section.
+Find the best study hacks and more in our Majors and Academics section.

 Like what you’re reading?